Rheumatoid arthritis: Constitutional symptoms

 Constitutional symptoms including fatigue, low grade fever, malaise, morning stiffness, loss of appetite and loss of weight are common systemic manifestations seen in people with active RA.

 Bones

-Local osteoporosis occurs in RA around inflamed joints.
+Local osteoporosis occurs in RA around the inflamed joints.
 It is postulated to be partially caused by inflammatory cytokines.
-More general osteoporosis is probably contributed to by immobility, systemic cytokine effects, local cytokine release in bone marrow and corticosteroid therapy.
+More general osteoporosis is probably contributed to by immobility, systemic cytokine effects, local cytokine release in bone marrow, and corticosteroid therapy.

 Cancer

 The incidence of lymphoma is increased, although it is uncommon and associated with the chronic inflammation, not the treatment of RA.
 The risk of non-melanoma skin cancer is increased in people with RA compared to the general population, an association possibly due to the use of immunosuppression agents for treating RA.

 Teeth

 Periodontitis and tooth loss are common in people with rheumatoid arthritis.

 Risk factors

 RA is a systemic (whole body) autoimmune disease.
-Some genetic and environmental factors affect the risk for RA.
+Certain genetic and environmental factors affect the risk of RA.